ShayanBux/ShayanBux/README.md

 - 👋 Hi, I’m @ShayanBux
-- 👀 I’m a web developer and design
+- 👀 I’m a Web Developer and designer.
 - 🌱 I’m a freelancer at Fiverr.
 Here is my profile link---> https://www.fiverr.com/shayan_bux786

 I am expert in HTML5 and CSS3 and JS.
 I can create beautiful landing pages or a fully responsive website with no effort.